Sabrinas Organizing

 Tip!
 Look at the small kitchen and be creative with your storage.
 There may be storage under the bar area, on top of a higher counter, and above a cabinet.
 Vertical storage space is essential in a small space.

 When I say be creative, I mean, look at your space as a blank slate.
 Try not to see the obstacles.
 There is always space when you use your creativity!
-Look above cabinets, below cabinets, on the other side of the peninsula, walls near doors, and over the fridge areas.
+Look above cabinets, below cabinets, on the other side of the peninsula, on the walls near doors, and over the fridge areas.
 Stay as open as possible.
-If you need some inspiration, check out an example of what I did in my small kitchen years ago to add more storage.
+If you need some inspiration, take a look at an example of what I did in my small kitchen years ago to add more storage space.

-Before we remodeled our kitchen, we found these excellent wire shelving and bins that added so much storage under the bar area on the outer side of the peninsula.
+Before we remodeled our kitchen, we discovered these excellent wire shelving (affiliate) units and bins that added significant storage space under the bar area on the outer side of the peninsula.
 It was a useless space since we had a kitchen table less than 3 feet away from the counter.

 bins under the counter on wire shelves

-Thanks to labels and wicker bins, I love the functionality of this storage area. =) When the kids were little, we rarely used the bar on our peninsula counter.
+Thanks to labels (affiliate) and wicker bins (affiliate), I love the functionality of this storage area. =) When the kids were little, we rarely used the bar on our peninsula counter.
 So, I decided to make this area additional storage space.

-I used the same wicker bins for snacks and dog food and labeled the bins with ribbon and tags to make the containers look more cohesive.
+I used the same wicker bins (affiliate) for snacks and dog food, labeling them with ribbon and tags to make the containers look more cohesive.
 Then, I added DIY cookbook binders, where I housed the loose-leaf magazine recipes that I often used when planning meals for the week.
 There was a total of 3 wire shelving units in this area.

-I have another wire shelving unit (see in the above photo) with the recycling paper and plastic bins.
-The shallow wicker containers on top of the wire shelves were used for tablecloths and placemats.
-To stop the baskets from snagging on the wire shelves, I added a cabinet liner to the wire shelves when I would move them in and out.
-It gave it a smooth surface to move.
-The three units of wire shelves gave me an additional 31.5 sq. ft. of storage!
+I have another wire shelving unit, as shown in the image above, that holds recycling bins (affiliate) for paper and plastic.
+The shallow wicker containers (affiliate) on top of the wire shelves (affiliate) were used for tablecloths and placemats.
+To prevent the baskets from snagging on the wire shelves (affiliate), I added a cabinet liner to the wire shelves (affiliate) when I moved them in and out.
+It provided a smooth surface for movement.
+The three units of wire shelves offered me an additional 31.5 sq. ft. of storage.
 Yay!
-Below are bins you can buy from Amazon.

-The extra storage in the kitchen really does help you feel more comfortable and effective when prepping meals for the family.
-I hope this post helps you get inspired by adding extra storage to a small kitchen.
+The extra storage in the kitchen helps you feel more comfortable and practical when preparing meals for the family.
+I hope this post inspires you to add extra storage to a small kitchen.

 What ideas have you used to make your small kitchen more storage-friendly?
 I would love to hear your comments!

 Below are some additional posts for small kitchen organizing tips.
-The titles with CAPS are from our blog.
+The titles in all caps are from our blog.

 10 CLEVER SMALL KITCHEN ORGANIZING TIPS